code0-tech/discord-bot/README.md

 - config.json: Contains server-specific settings like roles, channels, embeds, etc.
 - http-config.json: Specifically used for our server.
 - unused-temp.js: Stores unused code snippets for potential future use.
+- a-workon: Is a folder with files which are still wip and not able to be used now.
 - .gitignore: A mysterious file that even hides from itself.

 If you'd like to set up this bot for testing purposes, please contact me at [DC:nixkuchen].
 I can provide you with a template to get started.